MattAndDev/gulp-plate/src/markdown/docs.md

 ### Text

-Text utilities help you define alignment, color, weight, capitalization of your typography.
+Text utilities help you define alignment, color, weight, capitalization and truncate of your typography.

 #### Alignment